david-a-wheeler/flex-perms/PROPOSALS.md

 it wouldn't be obvious if the second parameter `external` was making it external or was a section with ID of `external`.

-Rationale: We use "reverse order" of currently-active substitutions so that if there is a `FILE` definition, and a later definition of `FILES` that uses FILE, a reference to `FILES` will not accidentally use `FILE` instead.
-We could do "longest key first" but I fear that might be confusing and lead to unexpected matches.
-The substitutions most recently added will also tend to be closest to their uses, and are more likely to be what was intended.
+Rationale: We use "reverse order" of currently-active substitutions to prevent substring collision issues.
+For example, if there is a `FILE` definition, and a later definition of `FILES` that uses `FILE`, applying substitutions in reverse order ensures that `FILES` matches before `FILE` when processing regex patterns.
+Without this, a reference to `FILES` in a regex might accidentally match only the `FILE` portion, leading to incorrect substitution results.
+We could use "longest key first" matching instead, but reverse order is simpler to implement and understand: the substitutions most recently defined tend to be closest to their uses and more specific, making them more likely to be what was intended.

 Rationale: We do regex processing of substitutions as we read them in, not later when the conditions are applied.
 That way, if a substitution